PaoloGinefra/SMBUD_project_24/README.md

 # SMBUD_project_24

-This repository is for the project 24/25 of the course "System and Methods for Big and Unstructured Data" at the PoliMi.
+This repository is for the project 24/25 of the course `System and Methods for Big and Unstructured Data` at the PoliMi.

 ## Project description and folder structure